 Remember: The one thing you want to avoid in this case is putting all of the QA on the shoulders of one person, especially the one who worked on developing the product.
 Some people love this sort of thing, but it certainly isn’t a glamorous job by any means.

 There might be times when the client gives you something, and you assume they’ve done their due diligence with it—proofread the copy, for example—but they haven’t.
 They may even tell you, “This should be good to go,” but it never hurts to give it a once-over just in case.
 The closer the mistake is to the money-making, the bigger an issue it will become if ignored.

-The bottom line on QA that works
+The bottom line on marketing quality assurance that works

-As you’ve seen, there are many facets of quality assurance to keep in mind as you’re going through it.
+As you’ve seen, there are many facets of digital marketing quality assurance to keep in mind as you’re going through it.
 From ensuring everyone handles QA as a shared responsibility to avoiding too much bleedover (or conversely, siloing) of the work, it’s no secret that QA is a team effort.

 But by keeping these strategies in mind and developing your own set of tools and lists that are flexible and easy to follow, you’ll quickly find that teams, departments, and the company will operate at greater efficiency while minimizing errors.
 Before you know it, customers will be happier and returning, and you’ll be cementing a process in place that exudes quality rather than simply saying it does.

-Do you have a content quality assurance process in place already?
+Do you have a digital marketing content quality assurance process in place already?
 How has it worked out for you?
 Is there anything you would change or improve about it?
 I’d love to hear your thoughts.

 Client Case Study: How We Helped a SaaS Land a 7-Figure Deal